-At Corrimal Community Church, we realize that whilst many believe in God, people are often uncomfortable with organized religion.
+At Corrimal Community Church, we realise that whilst many believe in God some people are often uncomfortable with organised religion.
 Well … so are we!
-We are a bunch of everyday people who simply think the church should look more like Jesus than anything we can come up with.
+We are everyday people who simply think the church should look more like Jesus than any alternative we can come up with.

 We are Bible believing followers of Jesus.
-As such we are committed to declaring, representing and demonstrating God’s kingdom and seeking God’s will to be done firstly in OUR hearts and through OUR lives and then in and through our relationships with others ON EARTH AS IT IS IN HEAVEN, as Jesus said:
+As such we are committed to declaring, representing and demonstrating God’s kingdom.
+We seek God’s will to be done firstly in OUR hearts and through OUR lives and then in and through our relationships with others ON EARTH AS IT IS IN HEAVEN, as Jesus said:

 May your Kingdom come, your will be done on earth as in heaven.Matthew 6:10

-We are a work in progress and we hope beyond hope that as we love and serve those we connect with, they might more clearly see Jesus and become energized about sharing this journey with us.
+We are a work in progress and hope beyond hope that as we love and serve those we connect to, they might more clearly see Jesus and become energized about sharing this journey with us.

-So, whatever previous experience you have had with either this church or some other, we’d like to think you could regard us as a friend in your neighbourhood; a friend that is willing to have a go at making some difference because we believe that Jesus came to earth to show us what we could become if we are motivated and compelled primarily by God’s love.
+So whatever previous experience you have had with either this church or some other, we’d like to think you could regard us as a friend in your neighbourhood.
+We hope to be a friend willing to have a go at making a difference because we believe that Jesus came to earth to show us what we could become if we are motivated and compelled primarily by God’s love.

 Maybe that’s an idea which resonates with you?

-We are tired of being bullied by the world’s selfish agendas, so we invite you to partner with us, encourage us or even challenge us and the people around us to better reflect the culture of heaven which ONLY Jesus represented.
+If you are tired of being bullied by the world’s selfish agendas, as we are, we invite you to partner with us.
+We invite you to encourage us or even challenge us to better reflect the culture of heaven which ONLY Jesus represented.

-We are trying to operate more like a caring family or team than an aloof institution.
+Operating more like a caring family or team than an aloof institution is important to us.
 We admit that we won’t always get it right but it’s our intention, so we will keep working at it.

-As such, we are trying to create a variety of spaces where we can safely meet together with Jesus, thank him for his sacrificial love which rescued us, and find ways to help our friends discover the life changing difference that a relationship with God can make.
+As such, we are trying to create a variety of spaces (including online options which have become important in this season), where we can safely meet together with Jesus, thank him for his sacrificial love which rescued us, and find ways to help our friends discover the life changing difference that a relationship with God can make.

 As John (one of Jesus’ first friends) wrote about in chapter 12 of his book: we are learning together how to BE present: IN love, WITHOUT judgement.
 We do hope you can join us on the journey soon!